 It’s all about the product, preparing the dress, and making the lady who wears it feel comfortable, strong and feminine.
 The rest comes second and always has. … “I make couture, not prêt-à-porter.
 I work directly with clients.”

-Takeaway: It is always about the client.
+Takeaway: It is always about the audience.
 The more you know about the client, the more likely you will be able to deliver a meaningful presentation.
-Spend time before the event speaking with your clients.
-You need to understand what is important to them.
+Spend time before the event learning about your audience and what is important to them.

 “This park [the Haus Khas Park in the south of Delhi] feels like my Postbag Jacket.
 In theory, an old mailbag is something to be discarded, not very nice at all.
 But I feel the opposite, I think it’s just fine the way it is.”